imkeithyeet/Final/README.md

 ## Project Preview(Avatar Preview)
-Previews of the Avatar Icon
+Previews of the Avatar Icon that shows the user's name when you hover over the icon and the logout button within the avatar when you click on it.
 ![landing page!](Images/avatar%201.png)
 ![landing page!](Images/avatar%202.png)